g00sev69/awesome-anti-censorship/README.md

 - [Ultraviolet](https://github.com/Titanium-Network/Ultraviolet) - Another web proxy by Titanium Network.
 - [Ingot](https://github.com/FogNetwork/Ingot) - An extension manager that can be used to disable GoGaurdian, Lightspeed Filter, Relay, and any other installed extension.
 - [BigfootGS](https://github.com/BigfootsGS/BigfootsGS.github.io) - Bigfoot's Game Shack is a collection of unblocked games.

+## Other

+- [chrome100](https://github.com/e9x/chrome100) - A collection of ChromeOS recovery images (in case you want to mess with the hardware)
+- [Gfiles](https://github.com/BinBashBanana/gfiles) - Collection of HTML5 and flash games, plus webretro